dat3Cph/material/docs/toolbox/deployment_pipeline/frontend.md

 7. Push the React frontend application to the Github repository and wait for the deployment to complete (A)

 ![Flow](./images/frontend_flow.svg)

+The steps are annotated with letters (A, B, C) to indicate where they are performed:

 ### Step 1: Github Action Workflow (A)